 Manchester and the surrounding areas are now well served by a number of attractive cycle routes.
 This includes National Cycle Networks routes 6 & 60 which pass through Manchester and are an ideal way to see some of the cities highlights.

-The Trans Penine Trail also passes through the region with several attractive traffic free sections to enjoy.
+The epic Trans Pennine Trail passes through the region with several attractive traffic free sections to enjoy.
 Other highlights include the long distance Pennine Bridleway which passes close to the popular Dovestone Reservoir in the Peak District.

 There are several National Cycle Network signed routes in the county many of which have been mapped and can be viewed and downloaded below.

 For more information on NCN routes in the county (including free cycle maps) please click here

 For more information on cycle routes in Greater Manchester including tips, advice and free cycle maps please click here